FEDIToolbox/FEDI/documentation/source/index.rst

 ..
 TIP::

-  Some familiarity with the Unix command line is recommended to get the most out of **FEDI**.
+  Basic familiarity with the Unix command line is required to use **FEDI** effectively.

 Table of Contents